neuromechanics-uoa/tinymotion_backend/deploy/README.md

 Further configuration is required for Ansible.
 You should create a yml file named like *vars/<environment_name>.yml*, where *<environment_name>* is the name of the environment you are deploying (*dev* in the example below).
 Refer to *vars/example.yml* to see which variables should be set.

+### Restoring database and video files during deployment

+If you have a local backup of the database and video files these can be restored during the deployment process.
+In the yaml config file you can set `restore_dir` to point to the local directory that contains the database and video files.
+The database file must be named `tinymotion.db` in the root of that directory and there must also be a subdirectory called `videos` that contains the video files to be restored (if any).
+Files on the remote will not be overwritten, only files that don't exist on the remote will be restored.

 ## Deployment

 ### Duckdns single step deployment